unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         app_update 1110390

+    !!! note
-    _Note: this command can also be used to update the server._
+        this command can also be used to update the server.

 3. Close SteamCMD: